 The City of Nairobi is believed to experience some of the longest personal travel time periods globally.
 This situation applies regardless of the means used; public, private or non motorized.
 The result is perennial delays in public and personal schedules, time wastage in transit, human stress and occasional accidents as road users try to force their way ahead of others.
 Delays are not limited to specific parts of the city and are common in most built up areas.
 Many people have termed this as ‘congestion.’

 The City of Nairobi recently issued a decree aimed at ‘decongesting’ the City.
-The decree mainly targets the CBD.
+The decree mainly targeted the CBD.
 By virtue of the order, public transport vehicles would be banned from accessing the central business district and users of public transport would be forced to traverse several kilometers to access the CBD or, alternatively, to access a connecting vehicle to another part of town.

 The decree provoked a public outcry, as a consequence of which, a few days after, the City authorities postponed the implementation of the decree.